Mabsky05/cdmp/README.md

 Good time for branching?

 Remaining issues (priority):<br>
+-Use dotenv for JWT token.<br>
--Fix mutation for longitude, latitude coordinates when creating new user<br>
+-Fix mutation for longitude, latitude coordinates when creating new user.<br>
 -Fix About Page and Link.
 Include credits.<br>

 Remaining issues (secondary, more complex):<br>